fengbinzhu/Doc2SoarGraph/README.md

 ## TAT-DQA Dataset

-Please download the TAT-DQA dataset and put the data in the folder `dataset_tatdqa`.
+Please download the TAT-DQA dataset via this [link](https://nextplusplus.github.io/TAT-DQA/) and put the data in the folder `dataset_tatdqa`.

 ```bash
     dataset_tatdqa